 \subsection{Large Pebble accretion ($\tau_s>1$)}

 It is commonly believed that growing particles will hit a growth or drift barrier, preventing them from exceeding $\tau_s=1$ \citep[e.g.][]{BirnstielEtal2012}.
 Still $\tau_s>1$ pebbles can occur in a variety of situations.
 They could result from collisions between planetesimal bodies.
 Due to the weaker gravitational bonding of smaller bodies, a collisional cascade could be triggered, grinding a significant fraction of the mass down to particle sizes small enough for gas drag to become effective. \citet{KobayashiEtal2011} estimate this ``fragment size'' at $\tau_s\sim20$ dependent on planet mass, location, and material properties.
 In addition, small pebbles can become aerodynamically large when the gas depletes, i.e., during disk dispersal or when outgassing occurs in debris disks.
-It is therefore meaningful to characterize the accretion properties of large pebbles.
+It is therefore meaningful to investigate the accretion properties of large pebbles.

-Like small pebbles, we define large pebbles as freely drifting particles (\eq{vdrift}), ignoring perturbation from bodies other than the planet.
-Recently, \citet{HuangOrmel2023} conducted three-body integrations (star, planet, and pebble) within the large pebble accretion regime, employing a global reference frame.
-These integrations directly determine whether the pebble is accreted by the planet or continues to drifting inwards, i.e., we obtain the accretion probability $\epsilon$.
+Similar to small pebbles, we define large pebbles as freely drifting particles (\eq{vdrift}), neglecting perturbations from bodies other than the planet.
+Recently, \citet{HuangOrmel2023} conducted three-body integrations (star, planet, and pebble) to investigate the large pebble accretion regime, employing a global reference frame.
+These simulations directly determine whether the pebble is accreted by the planet or continues to drift inwards, providing the accretion probability ($\epsilon$).
 The advantage of employing a global setup over a local one is that it prevents double (or multiple) counting of accreting pebbles.
-For example, when $v_r\rightarrow0$ the same pebble could repeatedly enter the planet Hill radius.
-However, in the local setup, unless care is taken, there is no difference between these multiple encounters.
+For example, when $v_r\rightarrow0$ the same pebble could repeatedly enter the planet Hill radius (as was seen in \fg{mosaic}e).
+However, in the local setup, unless care is taken, there is no way to distinguish a first from a repeating encounter.
 Additionally, in the global frame the resonant forcing of the pebbles by the planet can be followed.

 \Fg{bigpebble} presents a summary of the findings by \citet{HuangOrmel2023}.
 The probability of getting trapped in the Hill radius by the settling mechanism is approximately ${\propto}\tau_s^{-1}$ reflecting the amount of energy dissipated within the Hill radius.
 At small $\tau_s$, the accretion \textit{probability} is therefore constant, because the reduction in the accretion rate is compensated by a slower drift.
 On the other hand, ballistic accretion rates stay constant with $\tau_s$ and in fact may increase greatly due to atmospheres (see below). \citet{HuangOrmel2023} found that the standard Safronov accretion rate